 Q. DO I NEED TO MAKE AN APPOINTMENT TO VISIT THE ARCHIVES?

 A. Researchers are strongly advised to make appointments prior to coming to the Kennedy Library.
-Please note that researchers wishing to use the Hemingway Room, or to listen to sound recordings in our Audiovisual Research Room, are required to make appointments prior to their visit.
+Please note that researchers wishing to listen to sound recordings in our Audiovisual Research Room are required to make appointments prior to their visit.
 Impromptu visitors may be turned away if we are unable to accommodate them.

 Q. WHO MAY DO RESEARCH AT THE KENNEDY LIBRARY?